acushlakoncept/car-rental-api/README.md

 # CAR HIRE/RENTALS JSON API WITH RAILS 6

 In this project, users can add a car and it's featured amongst the least of cars available for hire.
+It is the API implementation of the main app.
 The project serves as my final capstone project at Microverse.

 ## Built With